kootie/blendifi/README.md

 - Responsive design and improved typography
 - Portfolio dashboard with health factor monitoring
 - DeFi operations UI (Swap, Borrow, Stake tabs)
+- Real contract calls for swap, borrow, and stake (no more simulation)
+- All references to @stellar/stellar-sdk removed; only 'stellar-sdk' is used

 ### 🔄 In Progress
-- Smart contract integration for DeFi operations
 - Real-time balance updates
-- Transaction signing and submission
-- Error handling and user feedback
+- Transaction error handling and user feedback
+- Additional DeFi analytics and features

 ### 📝 TODO
-- Implement swap functionality
-- Add borrow/repay logic
-- Complete staking implementation
 - Add real-time price feeds
 - Implement portfolio analytics
+- Expand asset support and contract features

 ## 🤝 Contributing